100 Notable alumni of

 -

-Randolph Severn "Trey" Parker III is an American actor, animator, filmmaker, and composer.
-He is known for co-creating South Park (since 1997) and The Book of Mormon (2011) with his creative partner Matt Stone.
+Randolph Severn "Trey" Parker III is an American actor, animator, writer, producer, director, and musician.
+He is best known for co-creating South Park (since 1997) and The Book of Mormon (2011) with his creative partner Matt Stone.
 Parker was interested in film and music as a child and at high school and attended the University of Colorado Boulder, where he met Stone.
-The two collaborated on various short films.
-They also co-wrote and co-starred in the feature-length musical Cannibal!
+The two collaborated on various short films and co-starred in Parker’s feature-length musical Cannibal!
 The Musical (1993).

 -